LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 - You need to change the `task_name` and `user_name` to your own
 - Number of `resources.slots` is the number of GPUs you want to use, which is set to `1` here
 - In `bind_mounts`, it maps the dataset directory (`/labdata0`) into the container.
-- In `environment.image`, an official image by *Determined AI* is used. *Determined AI* provides [*Docker* images](https://hub.docker.com/r/determinedai/environments/tags) that includes common deep learning libraries and frameworks.
+- In `environment.image`, an official image by *Determined AI* is used. *Determined AI* provides [*Docker* images](https://hub.docker.com/r/determinedai/environments/tags) that include common deep-learning libraries and frameworks.
 You can also [develop your custom image](https://gpu.lins.lab/docs/prepare-environment/custom-env.html) based on your project dependency, which will be discussed in this tutorial: [Custom Containerized Environment](./Custom_Containerized_Environment.md)
 - How `bind_mounts` works:

 ![Storage Model](Getting_started/storage_model.svg)

 ## Submit

 Save the YAML configuration to, let's say, `test_task.yaml`.
 You can start a Jupyter Notebook (Lab) environment or a simple shell environment.
-A notebook is a web interface thus more user-friendly.
+A notebook is a web interface and thus more user-friendly.
 However, you can use **Visual Studio Code** or **PyCharm** and connect to a shell environment[[3]](https://gpu.lins.lab/docs/features/commands-and-shells.html#ide-integration), which brings more flexibility and productivity if you are familiar with these editors.

 For notebook: